deckhouse/virtualization/docs/USER_GUIDE.md

       effect: "NoSchedule"
 ```

-Each element in the `tolerations` list must match a `taint` on the node for the VM to be placed on that node.
+Each entry in `tolerations` must match a node `taint` for the VM to be scheduled onto that node.

 {{< alert level="warning" >}}
-Viewing cluster node information (including `taints`) requires an appropriate user role with access to cluster-level resources.
+Viewing node information (including `taints`) requires an appropriate role with access to cluster-level resources.
 {{< /alert >}}

 To view `taints` on cluster nodes, run: